 We have a pretty good idea about the numbers.
 But the human details, the horror and destruction, is more than one mind can hold.

-Our imaginations just aren’t built for the magnitude of such slaughter.
+Our imaginations just fail at the magnitude of such slaughter.

 Horror The Days Ahead

 In the three days, 5,000 of the men following Lee down the pike will die.
-Many miles from home, almost all will be buried there.
+Many miles from home, almost all buried there.

 We can’t let the catastrophe of the Civil War and Gettysburg resolve into statistics.

 Recruited in the South, 5,000 men and boys as young as fifteen will never leave the battlefield.
-Their lives are lost.
-Families fatherless, brother-less…
+Their lives lost, families fatherless, brother-less…

-There are so many bodies only some can be buried before the the Army of Northern Virginia retreats.
+So many bodies and only some buried before the the Army of Northern Virginia retreats.

 Lee’s master plan for overwhelming the Union Army and sweeping toward Washington soaks in blood.
-5,000 lives are wiped out in desperation to save slavery.
+5,000 lives wiped out to save slavery.